tthorntone/AdNauseam-Wiki/FAQ.md

 2. Click away…

-#### How does AdNauseam click on ads?

-AdNauseam loads detected ads in a sandboxed, invisible tab of the browser (via the [page-worker API](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/page-worker) in FireFox).
-By default, the outgoing request is stripped of all cookies and the 'referer' header is removed (these defaults can be adjusted in the 'Settings' menu).
-Though the returned page is loaded, it is restricted in a number of ways.
-Popups, scripts (including JavaScript), Flash and other plugins are all disallowed, and all incoming cookies are ignored.
-The page does not show up in the browser's history or otherwise affect the browsing session.

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.